Kite: South America

 In Brazil, flying a kite is a very popular leisure activity for children, teenagers and even young adults.
 Mostly these are boys, and it is overwhelmingly kite fighting a game whose goal is to maneuver their own kites to cut the other persons' kites' strings during flight, and followed by kite running where participants race through the streets to take the free-drifting kites.
 As in other countries with similar traditions, injuries are common and motorcyclists in particular need to take precautions.

 In Chile, kites are very popular, especially during Independence Day festivities (September 18).

 In Peru, kites are also very popular.
 There are kite festivals in parks and beaches mostly on August.

 In Colombia, kites can be seen flown in parks and recreation areas during August which is calles as windy.
 It is during this month that most people, especially the young ones would fly kites.

 In Guyana, kites are flown at Easter, an activity in which all ethnic and religious groups participate.
 Kites are generally not flown at any other time of year.
 Kites start appearing in the sky in the weeks leading up to Easter and school children are taken to parks for the activity.
 It all culminates in a massive airborne celebration on Easter Monday especially in Georgetown, the capital, and other coastal areas.
 The history of the practice is not entirely clear but given that Easter is a Christian festival, it is said that kite flying is symbolic of the Risen Lord.
 Moore describes the phenomenon in the 19th century as follows:

 The exact origins of the practice of kite flying (exclusively) at Easter are unclear.
-Brereton and Yelvington speculate that kite flying was introduced by Chinese indentured immigrants to the then colony of British Guiana in the mid 19th century.
+Bridget Brereton and Kevin Yelvington speculate that kite flying was introduced by Chinese indentured immigrants to the then colony of British Guiana in the mid 19th century.
 The author of an article in the Guyana Chronicle newspaper of May 6, 2007 is more certain: